Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Model and results

 \subsection{Outline of the paper}

 The paper is structured as follows.
 In Section \ref{da_a} we explain how the spectral analysis of $-\bbL_n$ reduces to the spectral analysis of the operator $-D_{m_n} D_x$.
 In Section \ref{preliminare} we recall some basic facts of generalized second order operators.
 In particular, we characterize the eigenvalues of $-\bbL_n$ as zeros of a suitable entire function.
-In Section \ref{sec_zeros} we apply some general theorem about the dependence on the parameter of the zeros of a continuously parameterized family of entire functions.
-In Section \ref{sec_minmax} we investigate the eigenvalues of $-D_{m_n} D_x$ using the minimum--maximum characterization.
-This completes the preparation to the proof of Theorem \ref{speriamo}, which is given in Section \ref{completo}.
+In Section \ref{completo} we prove Theorem \ref{speriamo}.
+In Section \ref{sec_dnb} we prove the Dirichlet--Neumann bracketing.
+This result, interesting by itself, allows us to prove Theorem \ref{tacchino} in Section \ref{persico}.
+Finally, we move to applications: in Section \ref{affinita_proof} we prove Theorem \ref{affinita}, in Section \ref{primopiano} we prove Theorem \ref{affinitabis}, while in Section \ref{diffondo} we prove Propositions \ref{maschio1} and \ref{maschio2}.